Professor of Physics

-Dr Morris teaches a range of topics focusing on the principles and applications of medical imaging including magnetic resonance imaging and ultrasound imaging.
-He teaches various aspects of nuclear physics and electronics.
-He is also the third year tutor for the physics cluster of courses.
+Professor Morris teaches a range of topics focusing on the principles and applications of medical imaging including magnetic resonance imaging and ultrasound imaging as well as courses in electronics and nuclear physics.
+He is the industrial liaison and departmental research coordinator within the physics team at Nottingham Trent University.

 Areas of research interest include:

-- Magnetic Resonance Hardware for imaging and for general sensing applications
+- Magnetic Resonance Hardware for imaging and for applied industrial sensing applications

 - Waste Water treatment and monitoring with an emphasis on constructed wetlands

 - Applications of Technical Textiles and Smart Materials